|

 30, 1999--The town board unanimously adopts a

-expenses for items outside of future routine maintenance
+oppositions to any expenses for items outside of

 "January 6--The town

-the board's move means the site cannot be tampered with
+In essence, the board's move means the site cannot be

-unless reviewed and approved by the town's historic
+tampered with unless reviewed and approved by the

 |